 If your friend slips and falls while you’re hosting an apartment party, you could be liable.
 So if someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your renters insurance company should have you covered.

 If your friend needs to go to the hospital because of that slip and fall, your medical payments will kick in.
 Renters insurance covers you if your guests get injured at your place, or if you accidentally people hurt outside of your home as well.
+Note that your renters insurance does not cover medical costs if you or someone residing with you are injured—only non-residents and guests.

 For example, you might have $20,000 worth of personal belongings, so you’ll want to get $20k worth of personal property coverage (rather than the $10,000 minimum) to make sure you’re adequately covered.
 Your landlord also might require you to have a certain amount of personal liability coverage.
 Don’t worry, changing your coverage options is a lot less of a headache than it sounds, with Lemonade’s Live Policy.